Change Point Detection of Events in Molecular Simulations using dupin: Example Applications

-The first detection scheme (without the ML classifier) detects two change points --- see Figure~\ref{fig:binary} (e, f).
-The linear detection was dominated by a region of sharp change in several properties $\approx$160--200 during crystallization.
-We note that the continuing shift of some of the Voronoi polyhedra volumes or MSMs at the end of the simulation is roughly linear, meaning $C_1$ does not penalize grouping them into a single sub-signal.
+The first detection route (Figure \ref{fig:binary} (d) left) which \textit{detects} using $C_1$ linear cost function detection results in two change points.
+The linear cost function detection was dominated by a region of sharp change in several properties $\approx$160--200 during crystallization.
+We note that the continuing shift of some Voronoi polyhedra volumes or MSMs at the end of the simulation is roughly linear, meaning $C_1$ does not penalize grouping them into a single sub-signal.

-On the other hand, the classifier approach results in a much larger transition event window (i.e.\ the change points are farther apart).
+On the other hand, the second detection route (Figure \ref{fig:binary} (c) and (d) right) in which we first add another \textit{transform} step using the ML classifier for dimensionality reduction (Figure \ref{fig:binary} (c)) and then \textit{detect} using mean-shift cost function (Figure \ref{fig:binary} (d) right) results in a much larger transition event window (i.e.\ the change points are farther apart).
 Such a partitioning is expected as the dimensionality reduction scheme picks up on \textit{any} deviation across the window.
-As a consequence, \pkg{dupin} detected change points at frames 90 and 210, in contrast to the linear cost function approach.
-We note that the reason for the change point locations can be seen in Figure~\ref{fig:binary} (h) where the smoothed average zero-one loss is plotted.
+As a consequence, mean-shift cost function route detected change points at frames 90 and 210, in contrast to the linear cost function route.
+We note that the reason for the change point locations can be seen in Figure~\ref{fig:binary} (c) where the smoothed average zero-one loss is plotted.
 The system is still undergoing structural changes at frame 210, indicated by the value of average loss which while higher than 0.0 is lower than the expected value outside a transition of 0.5.
 This behavior is explained by the observed trends in some Voronoi polyhedra volumes and MSMs, which are still not in equilibrium (flat) after frame 210.
 The final slice of the trajectory (frame 210 till the end) is thus associated with a new phase of the ongoing transition, which is not finished by the end of the trajectory as indicated by the average loss value.

 These same schemes can be followed to apply \pkg{dupin} to simulations of molecules, nanoparticles, colloids, polymers, or other "particle"-based systems that generate particle positions (and possibly orientations) as a function of time, making \pkg{dupin} highly extensible and generalizable.